-Fey, a liberal who tweaked both sides of the aisle on NBC’s “30 Rock,” got busted by the PC police for a show that aired earlier this year.
+Fey, who tweaked both sides of the aisle on NBC’s “30 Rock,” got busted by the PC police for a show that aired earlier this year.
 Her crime?
-An episode of her show “Unbreakable Kimmy Schmidt” is allegedly insensitive to Native Americans.
+An episode of her Netflix series “Unbreakable Kimmy Schmidt” is allegedly insensitive to Native Americans.

 “My new goal is not to explain jokes,” Fey told Net-a-Porter according to TheWrap.com.
-She blasted the “culture of demanding apologies” during the Q&A.

-“I feel like we put so much effort into writing and crafting everything, [The jokes] need to speak for themselves,” she added.
+She blasted the “culture of demanding apologies” during the Q&A. “I feel like we put so much effort into writing and crafting everything, [The jokes] need to speak for themselves.”

 “Schmidt” co-creator Robert Carlock addressed the storyline earlier this year before the Internet storm erupted.

 “We have a couple of writers on staff with Native American heritage … So we felt like we had a little room to go in that direction,” Carlock said.

 It’s worth noting that Native American actor Gil Birmingham, who played Jacqueline’s father on the show, wasn’t offended in the slightest about the subplot.

 “Often the criticisms come without knowing the context to what’s being portrayed,” he told HiT.
 “That’s what happened there … when they find out the plot, the way it’s structured, it’s pretty damn funny.”